therealsphinx/support.balsamiq.com/content/sales/hostedpluginstos.md

 Should you have other questions or concerns about this document, please call us at +1 (415) 367-3531 or send us an e-mail at [sales@balsamiq.com](mailto:sales@balsamiq.com?subject=myBalsamiq%20ToS%20Question).

-### What is the Balsamiq Mockups Plugin in a Hosted Environment?
+### What Is the Balsamiq Mockups Plugin in a Hosted Environment?

 Balsamiq makes different versions of Balsamiq Mockups.
 Some you install, some you use online, some you install as a plugin behind your firewall.
 Different versions have different License Agreement and Terms of Use.